RamyaLakshmiKS/ChatBot-for-Data-Science-Stack-Exchange/Scripts/app/README.md

 ### 1. Load Data

-Ensure you have a dataset in CSV format with a column named `content`.
+Prepare a dataset in CSV format with a column named `content`.
+The dataset should contain data science-related content.
 Place the dataset in a known location and note its file path.

 ### 2. Initialize the Chatbot